Josh White, MA, LPC, LCMHC, CGP, WPA

 After beginning his career with adolescents and young adults as a martial arts instructor in 1994, Josh shifted his focus to behavioral health in 1998, serving as both a behavioral health technician and a Master’s-level clinician before becoming an administrator in 2005.
 In addition to his clinical work, Josh has served as a Program Director, Clinical Director, and Executive Director in top treatment programs for adolescents and young adults.

 Josh is a Senior Instructor and the second-ranking active practitioner of Ten-Chi Kenpo, an innovative martial art combining Karate, Jujitsu, Judo, Aikido, and T’ai Chi.
-Josh is also one of approximately 500 teachers worldwide authorized to teach in the White Plum Zen tradition, and enjoys incorporating Zen teachings into his clinical and administrative work.
+Josh is also a sanctioned teacher in the Zen meditation tradition, an authorization he received after 20 years of practice and study, and enjoys incorporating Zen teachings into his clinical and administrative work.

-Josh served on the faculty at Naropa University and Oregon Health and Science University, and currently serves on the Board of Directors of the White Plum Zen Teachers Association and as President of Prajna Zendo, the nonprofit Zen training center founded by his teacher.
+Josh served on the faculty at Naropa University and Oregon Health and Science University, and currently serves on the Board of Directors of the WakWay Foundation, as an advisor to the Parker Bounds Johnson Foundation, and as President of Prajna Zendo, the nonprofit Zen training center founded by his teacher.
 Josh was also a founding officer of the Colorado Group Psychotherapy Society, has coached numerous youth baseball and soccer teams, and actively supports a number of local and national charities.

 “Mindfulness saved my life.
 Learning how to watch and consciously engage with my thoughts, feelings and impulses saved me from a self-destructive path fueled by past trauma and poor choices.
-Today I am living my dream teaching and mentoring young people who are just like I was, and helping them find a path of productivity and peace.”
+Today I am living my dream teaching and mentoring young people who are just like I was, and helping them find a path of productivity and peace.
+There’s nothing better than helping someone create a life worth living, and I’m so grateful for the opportunity to do that every day.”